ronaldpereira/cool-stack-machine/README.md

-# cool-stack-machine
+# Cool Stack Machine
-Implementation of a stack machine using the educational language Cool
+Implementation of a stack machine using the educational language Cool.